timmit99/klipper/docs/Config_Changes.md

 # Changes

+20190924: The PE0/PE1 analog only pseudo-pins on the atmega168 and atmega328 have been renamed to PE2/PE3.

 20190918: The zhop option in [safe_z_homing] is always re-applied after Z axis homing completed.
 This might need users to update custom scripts based on this module.